infinum/wordpress-handbook/Development environment/Laravel Homestead setup.md

 ### Accessing Vagrant from inside

-Sometimes you'll need to change some things inside the virtual machine eg. run a database export or edit `php.ini` file.
+Sometimes you'll need to change some things inside the virtual machine eg. access your MySQL database, edit `php.ini` file or run some WP CLI functions.
 To access it type `vagrant ssh` and you are in.
+Since server and database are inside the virtual machine this is the only way to access them.

+You will be positioned in `/home` directory that will contain only `/homestead` directory (the same one that holds Homestead configuration and sites).
+From there you can navigate to the root folder and other parts of the Linux installation.

 ### Sharing your sites